Kempegowda tower Gavipuram

 We went on a hunt to find this ancient and historical tower as part of our Gavipuram heritage trail.
 It was a hunt because most of the people did not even know this existed.
 Every time we asked for the tower, people gave us directions to Kempegowda Circle and his statue.

 Bengaluru Prayana conducts guided heritage and art walks.
 To learn about the scheduled walks, visit the Bengaluru Prayana Facebook Group or Instagram Page.
-Alternatively, you can also write to us at bengaluruprayana@gmail.com.
+Alternatively, you can write to us at bengaluruprayana@gmail.com.

 You can also join our WhatsApp community.